CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module3/Module3.md

  - Answer:

 How do you address an index in an array?
-Write a python code that prints 34 by accessing the index defined in:
+Write a python code that assigns 34 to a new variable by accessing the value stored in:
         int[] arr = {4, 3, -1, 4, 34}

  - Answer: